-A user has to be a member of a group linked to the project, or any component inside that project.
-Having membership is enough, no specific permissions are needed to browse the project (this is used in the default Viewers group, see List of groups).
+A user has to be a member of a team linked to the project, or any component inside that project.
+Having membership is enough, no specific permissions are needed to browse the project (this is used in the default Viewers team, see List of teams).